google/WebFundamentals/src/content/en/updates/2018/07/css-scroll-snap.md

 <aside>
   <strong>Note:</strong>
-  There is an upcoming proposal to change various scrolling APIs to return a promise.
+  There is an <a href="https://github.com/w3c/csswg-drafts/issues/1562#issuecomment-389586317">
+  upcoming proposal</a> to change various scrolling APIs to return a promise.
   This promise is resolved when user agent either completes or aborts that scrolling operation.
 Once this is standardized and implemented, it provides an ergonomic and efficient way for following up a user script initiated scroll with other actions.
 </aside>